xiehuc/pidgin-lwqq/README-en.md

 Donate
 ------

-To support better develop (such as cross platform,other plugin compability,code refactoring), You can donate this open source project [link](https://me.alipay.com/xiehuc)
+To support the development (such as a cross platform implementation, other plugin compability ,code refactoring) you can donate to this open source project [here](https://me.alipay.com/xiehuc).